E.3 Publication Policy

 - 18 months: Access to Associate Members

-Member programs and projects are entitled, at their discretion to waive the data access periods if they so wish.
+- Member programs are entitled, at their discretion, to waive the data access periods if they so wish.
 The details of this would be made available through the ICGC ARGO website.

-Following the 24 month member privilege period investigators outside of the ICGC are free to use data generated by ICGC ARGO members, either en masse or specific subsets, but are asked to follow the guidelines developed at the Ft.
-Lauderdale meeting[1], and specific guidelines developed by the ICGC, as per below.
+Following the 24 month member privilege period (embargo) investigators outside of the ICGC are free to use data generated by ICGC ARGO members, either en masse or specific subsets, but are asked to follow the guidelines developed at the Ft.
+Lauderdale meeting [1], and specific guidelines developed by the ICGC, as per below.

 POLICY: Users of Consortium data, whether members of the Consortium or not, should be aware of the publication status of the data they use and treat them accordingly.
 For example, all investigators, including other Consortium members, should obtain the consent of the data producers before using unpublished data in their individual publications, and the data producers should not unreasonably withhold this consent.